stowball/hucssley/README.md

 */
 ```

-The optional `$child-string-to-strip` argument is to remove characters before the `__`, and can be useful if you create a generic child class that can respond to any parent selector, such as is used in when generating themes.
+The optional `$child-string-to-strip` argument is to remove characters before the `__`, and can be useful if you create a generic child class that can respond to any parent selector, such as is used when generating themes.

 #### `hu-parent-responsive`

 Generates the responsive `base` and `state` module styles for a parent selector class (in that order).

-*Note: it does not generate the required media queries, as they need to be created in a specific manner as described below.*
+*Note: it does not generate the required media queries, as they need to be [created in a specific manner as described below](#writing-the-class-logic).*

 ```scss
 @mixin hu-parent-responsive($class-name, $parent-selectors, $one-or-multiple-modules, $breakpoint-scale, $child-string-to-strip?) {